45H15H/meeting-minutes/README.md

 - Generate meeting minutes from audio recordings
 - Generate audio from text with different voices and speeds
 - Generate transcripts from audio recordings in different languages
+- Dowlnoad the generated files

+## Note
+In meeting minutes the analysis features are limited to two because of the rate limit on gpt-3.5-turbo model.
+In free tier it allows only 3 requests per minute.
+So, I have used two requests for meeting minutes and one for transcription.
+If you want to use all the features, you can upgrade to paid tier.

 ## Contact